brummer10/jalv_select/LOCALISATION.md

 were lang is one of the outputs from
 `locale -a`

-### If you wish to contribute your localisation upstream, please open a issue on the github tracker.
+### If you wish to contribute your localisation upstream, please open a issue on the github tracker, or open a pull request.